 Thank you to Natalie for finding me, and asking me to be a part of your fantastic podcast series.

 “I don’t think we’ll ever accept the idea that we won’t meet our own biological baby…”

-	On our fifth wedding anniversary we went in to talk to Jeremy Vine on Radio 2.
+On our fifth wedding anniversary we spoke to Jeremy Vine on Radio 2.
 A big deal for both of us, of course – he’s a legend.

 Jeremy wanted to know exactly what it’s like for a couple to face many years of fertility problems.

 We felt strong as we told Jeremy our story… until we started taking calls.

 One brave lady called Sharon had not only faced five rounds of IVF, but during the treatment her husband passed away.

 It broke my heart, and made me realise how lucky we are.

 The best review we received so far.
 Thank you Bio News.